fareen341/React/README.md

 <b>React JS</b> - often simply referred to as just “React” - is a JavaScript library designed for developing the view layer for mobile and web-based applications.
 </pre>

+React & Devops first<br>
+Selenium in the end.